 Menu Selection Data Available for Viewing Service Processor Configuration System management processor modem configuration, dial-out entries, dial-out alerts, dial-in logins, system status, thresholds, system statistics, VPD information and system state System Services Status of system management processor watchdog timers and event alerts sent to the server System Power Current system power status, power-off configuration and power-off delay values.
 Note You can use selections available from the System Power menu to power the system on or off.
-For more information, see "System Power Menu Selections" on page 38.
-Boot You can use selections available from the Boot menu to shutdown and restart your system or to restart the system management processor.
-For more information, see "Boot Menu Selections" on page 39.
-Remote Terminal Status Current remote terminal status Start Remote Video Use Start Remote Video to enable your terminal program to remotely monitor and manage the server during POST.
-For more information, see "Using Remote Video Mode to Monitor and Access POST" on page 41.
+For more information, see "System Power menu selections" on page 38.
+Boot You can use selections available from the Boot menu to shutdown and restart the system or to restart the system management processor.
+For more information, see "Boot menu selections" on page 39.
+Remote Terminal Status Current remote terminal status Start Remote Video Use Start Remote Video to enable the terminal program to remotely monitor and manage the server during POST.
+For more information, see "Using remote video mode to monitor and access POST" on page 41.

-When you are finished accessing the system management processor using a terminal program, select Disconnect Current Logon from the main menu and then use your terminal program to close the connection to the system management processor.
+When you are finished accessing the system management processor using a terminal program, select Disconnect Current Logon from the main menu and then use the terminal program to close the connection to the system management processor.

-System Power Menu Selections: You can use the selections available from the System Power menu to:
+System Power menu selections: You can use the selections available from the System Power menu to: